 Founded in 1960, the Center for Meteorite Studies houses the world's largest university-based meteorite collection.
 The collection contains specimens from over 1,600 separate meteorite falls and finds, and is actively used internationally for planetary, geological and space science research.

 A part of the ASU Biodesign Institute and directed by Dr. Hao Yan, the Center explores the emerging field of biomimicry and focuses on complex and dynamic self-assembly using DNA as programmable molecules, using DNA self-assembly for the construction of interactive spatial networks of chemical and biochemical species, and develops multicomponent and multifunctional nanoparticle and nanowire materials for biosensing, bioimaging and energy applications.

-A research center within the ASU Biodesign Institute, the Center for Bioenergetics is directed by Dr. Stuart Lindsay.
+A research center within the ASU Biodesign Institute, the Center for Single Molecule Biophysics is directed by Dr. Stuart Lindsay.
 The center develops new methods for single-molecule DNA sequencing, studies how genes work and the way in which proteins change DNA structure to switch genes on and off.
 The Center also studies the chemistry and physics of the liquid-solid interface to understand electrochemical and charge transfer processes at the single-molecule level.